 FME For Data Validation

-When you run your workflows if your data is invalid or if there are any other issues with your workflow, you’ll be notified in the reporting details.
-This information will help you retrace your steps and reconfigure your workflow to fix your data.
+When you run your workflows if data is invalid or if there are any other issues with your workflow, you’ll be notified in the reporting details.
+This information will help you retrace your steps and reconfigure your workflow to fix the data.

 What is FME?